kristinashirk/digital-tech/_posts/2019-09-16-HTML- Authoring Tips.md

 </head>
 ```

-I recommend, whenever you add a new tag, to close it out, then input the content between the tags.
+I recommend, whenever you add a new tag, to close it out.
+Then input the content between the tags.
 For example, if you are adding a paragraph `<p>`, immediately type out the closing tag `</p>` before adding your paragraph text.

 Content within the `<body> </body>` tags will appear on screen and make up your webpages.

 ### CSS
 CSS  is a rule-based language, in which you define the rules, to specify styles that will be applied to your HTML document.
-CSS converts this:

-To this:

 For a better understanding of how CSS operates under the hood, I recommend reading this [CSS overview](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/What_is_CSS)from Mozilla.